Finance & accounting

 We work with an outsourced accounting firm named Officengine.
 They close the books monthly and produce our financial statements, and provide support in processing payables, preparing taxes, filing corporate registrations, and more.

-Reach out to Dan for an introduction if needed.
+Reach out to the Finance team for an introduction if needed.

 - Submitting an invoice (teammates based outside of US)